CEX.IO News Education

 Keep in mind that even the emails can be spoofed!
 An email may seem like it came from a familiar legitimate sender, but, if you check the raw email data, you discover that an email came from someone else (more on that in later posts!).

-Whenever in doubt about any communications purporting to be from CEX.IO, you can always contact us to double-check if the message is legitimate.
+Whenever in doubt about any communications purporting to be from CEX.IO, you can always contact us via the live chat window on the website to double-check if the message is legitimate.

 CEX.IO Customer Support Team Principles